Welcome Guest!

 Section Description:

 Gate design and placement are key factors in mold design.
-Types of gates, placement, and size significantly affect the outcome of molded part so should be understood for maximum benefit.
-Placement options for gates are often limited by design restrictions and other part-related constraints, understanding and utilizing industry best practices are useful in achieving optimal results.
+Types of gates, placement, and size significantly affect the outcome of a molded part, so they should be understood for maximum benefit.
+Because gate placement options are often limited by design restrictions and other part-related constraints, understanding and utilizing industry best practices is useful in achieving optimal results.

 Length: Lessons are approximately 15-20 minutes long each